cdepillabout/hermes/README.md

 ```

 ## Benchmarks

-We benchmark the following operations using both `hermes-json` and `aeson` strict ByteString decoders:
+We benchmark the following operations:

-* Decode an array of 1 million 3-element arrays of doubles
+* Decode a 1,000,000x3 2D matrix of doubles
-* Full decoding of a large-ish (12 MB) JSON array of Person objects
+* Full decoding of a 9000-element array of Person objects
-* Partial decoding of Twitter status objects to highlight the on-demand benefits
+* Partial decoding of 100 Twitter status objects
-* Decoding entire documents into `Data.Aeson.Value`
+* Full decoding of documents into `Data.Aeson.Value`

 ### Specs

-* GHC 9.4.4 with `-O2`
+* GHC 9.4.4
 * aeson-2.1.2.1 with text-2.0.2
 * Apple M1 Pro